juandpinto/thesis-manuscript/source/12_methods.md

 The second characteristic that makes Python ideal for an open-source project of this nature is its mild learning curve.
 Though considerable effort must be made to learn any programming language, Python is widely considered good for beginners because of its simplicity.
 With only a rudimentary knowledge of Python, even educators or enthusiasts without a coding background will be able to modify the scripts used here to suit their own needs.
 To this end, I will also carefully explain what, exactly, the code does.

-Though all of the code is included in this thesis ([*Appendix B*](#appendix-b)), it can also be found in an online repository at <https://github.com/juandpinto/opus-frequencies>.
+Though all of the code is included in this thesis ([*Appendix B*](#appendix-b)), it can also be found as part of the supplementary materials at *<https://doi.org/10.5281/zenodo.1239886>*.
+This DOI serves as a permanent link to the latest official release of the materials.
+Alternatively, the working repository itself can be accessed through GitHub at *<https://github.com/juandpinto/frequency-dictionary>*.
 The repository can easily be cloned, or individual files can be downloaded, for modification and use.
-The repository uses the version control system [*Git*](https://git-scm.com).
-Git keeps track of all changes that have been made to all files at any time and makes it easy to search through these file histories to observe the project's creation process.^[For a thorough introduction to Git and GitHub, see Chacon and Straub [-@ChaconProGit2014].]
+The repository uses the version control system [*Git*](https://git-scm.com), which keeps track of all changes that have been made to each file.
+This makes it easy to search through the file histories to observe the project's creation process or to revert to an earlier stage.^[For a thorough introduction to Git and GitHub, see Chacon and Straub [-@ChaconProGit2014].]

 Suggestions for improvements can also be submitted through the GitHub interface, allowing for a system of cooperation and incremental innovation among researchers.
 The exported *Frequency Dictionary of Spoken Hebrew*, in its entirety, can also be found in the repository.